taspinar/twitterscraper/README.md

 You can use the command line application to get your tweets stored to JSON right away:

-`TwitterScraper "Trump OR Clinton" --limit 100 --output=tweets.json`
+`twitterscraper "Trump OR Clinton" --limit 100 --output=tweets.json`

 Omit the limit to retrieve all tweets.
 You can at any time abort the scraping by pressing Ctrl+C, the scraped tweets will be stored safely in your JSON file.